Aliya Nazarbayeva: Career

 Nazarbayeva heads a number of companies in Kazakhstan.
 She has come under criticism of being on the receiving end of nepotism through her father.
 It is alleged that her natural gas company receives preferential treatment in Kazakhstan.
 In 2005, police in Almaty confiscated the newspaper Svoboda Slova which carried "an article on allegedly aggressive business dealings by Aliya Nazarbayeva" through her construction company Elitstroi.
 In 2018, residents in Temirtau collected petitions regarding the polluted black snow to send Nazarbayeva.
 They were addressed to her due to her role as head of the Association of Ecological Organisations of Kazakhstan.

 She is the producer of several documentary series.
 She produced The Road to Mother, 2016.
 The film received awards at six international film festivals, including the main prize of the international festival in Croatia and Grand Prix at the International Film Festival “Eurasian Bridge” and others.

 Personal life

-She is married to Dimash Dosanov, the former general director of KazTransOil, the largest oil pipeline company in Kazakhstan and they have 4 children, daughters Tiara (born 2007) and Alsara (born 2011), son Aldiyar (born 2016) as well as another daughter named Alana (born 2018).
+She is married to Dimash Dosanov, the former general director of KazTransOil, the largest oil pipeline company in Kazakhstan and they have 4 children.

 She had previously been married to Aidar Akayev, the eldest son of former Kyrgyz president Askar Akayev.
 According to the BBC the marriage was "seen by many people as a return to the old Central Asian tradition of cementing political ties with family ones."